amalthundiyil/vigil/docs/metrics.md

 - created_since : Determine the average time per repository since a repository was created (in months).
 - comment_frequency : Determine the average number of comments per issue in the last 90 days.
 - updated_issues_count : Determine the number of issues updated in the last 90 days.
-- recent_releases_count : Determine the number of releases in the last year.
+- downloads : Determine the number of releases in the last year.

 **Change Request Reviews**